How To Put An End to Unwanted Calls and Debt Collector Abuse and Threats.

 The harassing company pays our fees.

+They’re legit.
 USCB America is a legitimate debt collection agency.
 According to the Better Business Bureau (BBB), USCB was founded in 1915 and incorporated in 1968.
-Headquartered in Los Angeles, USCB is listed as a collection agency.
-Buzzfile estimates USCB’s annual revenue at $24.7 million.
+Headquartered in Los Angeles, USCB America is listed as a collection agency.
+Buzzfile estimates USCB’s annual revenue at $27.7 million, and the size of its staff at approximately 213 people at its headquarters.

 According to its website, “USCB America is the largest privately held Receivable and Resource Management company in the State of California.”
 Employing over 400 people in four locations, USCB provides “innovative business process outsourcing and revenue cycle management solutions to improve management efficiencies, increase cash flow, reduce administrative burden…and redundancy, and reduce overall operating expenses for…clients.”